 With CI, whenever a developer commits new code changes or updates an existing feature branch, it triggers an automated build process where all tests are run against this new piece of code.
 This ensures that any issues or conflicts between different parts of the system are identified and resolved before they become bigger problems.

-The benefits of Continuous Integration include reduced likelihood of bugs in production releases since issues can be caught earlier on during testing phases.
+Continuous Integration reduces the likelihood of bugs in production releases because it catches issues earlier during testing phases.
 Additionally, Continuous Integration helps foster collaboration among team members by providing visibility into recent changes made by other developers on the team.

 Implementing Continuous Integration practices leads to more efficient workflows for development teams while also ensuring better quality software products for end-users.